LucHermitte/lh-vim-lib/doc/Project.md

   `p!$FOO = 42` won't assign 42 to `p:$FOO` but to `p:$foo`.
 I've used another
   trick to say: this is uppercase stuff: double the dollars as in `p:$$FoO` to design the environment variable `p:FOO`.
 At, there is no way to use `$FoO`.
+- this is the same with other variables, there is no way to support mixed capitalization like CamelCase.
 - we have no control over the evaluation order of the variables.
 IOW, don't try

     ```dosini